Documentation Index

 - Security considerations

-- Click “Add Server” to request access (see section below)
+- Click “Add connector” or “Request new” to start setup (see section below)

-You can connect existing MCPs to Claude, ChatGPT, Cursor, or other AI tools.
+You can connect existing connectors to Claude, ChatGPT, Cursor, or other AI tools.

 Installation Steps